-In addition, we are able to support families who are facing bereavement, where a child of any age is not expected to live, or where children and young people are facing the bereavement of anyone significant in their lives.
+We are able to support families who are facing bereavement, where a child of any age is not expected to live and where children and young people are facing the bereavement of anyone significant in their lives.

-All support sessions are by appointment, and are offered peripatetically across Cumbria, at locations closest to the family’s home such as schools or community centres.
+All support sessions are offered peripatetically across Cumbria, at locations closest to the family’s home, such as schools or community centres.
 Home visits can also be arranged.
-Our services are provided free of charge and are offered by trained bereavement support practitioners.
-Please get in touch to find out more about what we offer and to discuss your needs.
+All sessions are by appointment.

 Family Groups – “A Day to Remember”